SoftwearDevelopment/openvpn_autoconf/readme.md

    a while)
 4. Start the vpn; The command for this should have been printed by autoinstall.
-5. Run `cfgtool add_user <name>` for yourself.
+5. Run `sudo ./cfgtool add_user <name>` for yourself.
 This should generate a tar file and instructions how to use it.
+Note: If you want to add multiple users read further.
    Use the tar file and check if the VPN works.
 6. Generate configurations for any other users.
 7. Drink a beer and watch steven universe or something.